 Hurricane Sandy has officially made landfall on America’s East coast for the second time in as many months.
 Here’s what some of the lesser outlets are saying about her comeback. —B. Keyes, I. Woolley

 It’s welcome news in the fight against those who doubt we’ve entered an Age of Superstorms.
-They won’t be quite so vocal today after Sandy—the counterclockwise femme fatale terrorizing the Atlantic since 2012—strikes the Eastern seaboard for the fourth time this year.
+They won’t be quite so vocal today, as Sandy—the counterclockwise femme fatale that has terrorized the Atlantic since 2012—strikes the Eastern seaboard for the fourth time this year.

 A fortnight ago, Americans were celebrating the end of a triple-Sandy ‘hurricane season from hell.’
 Now a nation is wishing it hadn’t uncorked the sparkling wine so soon.

 Sandy debuted in October, 2012, but only attacked once that season.
 For reasons still being clarified by climate-change scientists—but thought to be related to climate change—she subsequently made more incursions into human territory every year.